-- 1. From the Web Console menu bar, click Applications. - 2.
+- 1. From the Web Console sidebar, click Applications. - 2.
 Click the Filter icon above the navigation pane, and select Procedures, Synonyms, or Advanced, as shown in the following image.

-- a.
-If you choose Procedures, you can display all procedures or only scheduled ones. - b.
-If you choose Synonyms, you can display all synonyms or only cluster or business views.
+a.
+If you choose Procedures, you can display all procedures or only scheduled ones.

+- b.
+If you choose Synonyms, you can display all synonyms or only cluster or business views. - c.
+If you choose Advanced, The Filter Applications Tree page opens